IcedFrisby/IcedFrisby/README.md

     npm install icedfrisby --save-dev

+**Note:** IcedFrisby is built and tested against the latest stable versions of Node.js (4, 5, and 6)

 ## Show me some code!

 IcedFrisby tests start with `frisby.create()` with a description of the test followed by one of `get()`, `put()`, `post()`, `delete()`, or `head()`, and ending with `toss()` to generate the resulting Mocha test.
 There is a `expectStatus()` method built in to more easily test HTTP status codes.
 Any other Mocha `expect` tests should be done inside the `after()` or `afterJSON()` callback.